randao/randao/README.en.md

 The RANDAO acts as an infrastructure in Ethereum system.
 It called by other contracts.
-Contract for different purposes require different random numbers: some need high security, such as lottery; some need stable and timely, the request should be responded immediately, these contracts normally do not involve with interest; some need a callback, they want to receive a notification with random numbers when numbers are ready.
+Contract for different purposes require different random numbers: some need high security, such as lottery; some need stabilization and real-time, the request should be responded immediately, these contracts normally do not involve with interest; some need a callback, they want to receive a notification with random numbers when numbers are ready.